(No ratings)

 DUPIXENT $72 |

-Dr. Vikash Oza practices pediatric dermatology in New York, NY.
-His areas of expertise include moles, acne, and hemangioma.
-Dr. Oza most likely takes Trustmark, Anthem, and Blue California, as well as other insurance carriers.
-He attended medical school at New York University (NYU) School of Medicine.
-Dr. Oza completed his residency training at The Children's Hospital of Philadelphia and a hospital affiliated with the University of California, San Francisco (UCSF).
+Dr. Vikash Oza's specialty is pediatric dermatology.
+His clinical interests include moles, acne, and hemangioma.
 He is professionally affiliated with NYU Langone Health.
+Dr. Oza seems to be an in-network provider for Trustmark, Anthem, and Blue California, as well as other insurance carriers.
+After completing medical school at New York University (NYU) School of Medicine, Dr. Oza performed his residency at The Children's Hospital of Philadelphia and a hospital affiliated with the University of California, San Francisco (UCSF).